 Almancil, Vale do Lobo and Quinta do Lago form the Golden Triangle, so named due to the triangular region formed by the three localities, which combines unique climatic conditions and stunning natural beauty.

-Almancil, with its green spaces and cultural history, offers visitors a more picturesque Algarve, embedded in a traditional Portugal.
-At a mere 10 minute-drive from the beach, Almancil manages to provide the idyllic beach holidays and at the same time rural and country landscapes.
+Almancil, with its green spaces and cultural history, offers visitors a more picturesque Algarve, embedded in a traditional Portugal location.
+At a mere 10 minute-drive from the beach, Almancil manages to provide the idyllic beach holidays and at the same time the rest of rural and country landscapes.

 Vale do Lobo is the largest luxury golf and beach resort in the Algarve and one of the most prestigious in Europe.
 With golf courses built on top of cliffs, on the edge of the beach, magnificent villas and beaches with warm and transparent waters, Vale do Lobo is a pearl amongst the Algarve paradise.